-This passage of scripture is interesting since a quick first read would suggest that these periods should be chained end-to-end just like we’ve done in so many other places.
+This passage of scripture is interesting since a quick first read would suggest that these periods should be chained end-to-end just like we have done in so many other places.
 The problem is that if we also account for the other periods given across this part of the age we will have way to many years, there not being room enough for all of them.
 We have a total of 53 years of oppression and 200 years of peace or rest in this passage.

 It turns out that we can account for a remaining 230 years if we overlap in some way these periods of peace and oppression, leaving the peace time spans as our long distance chronological keys.
 The full derivation of the remaining years is coming, but what do we do here?

 To confirm we are thinking about this right, we should notice that all of the peace references come after a time in the text where a war is described.
 This pattern is used again at the time of the Judean kings where the chronological period of the king’s reign is given at the end of the account of the king.
 The same pattern is being used here.
 The peace references being the number of years back to the previous war.
-The oppression passages telling us why there was a war, the number of years of trouble that lead to the war, and how Israel got out of trouble.
+The oppression passages telling us why there was a war, the number of years of trouble that lead to the war, and how they got out of trouble.

 So, the proper way to indicate the history across this period is to overlap the period of oppression at the end of the period of peace and then place the war which ends the oppression at the end of the period.

 So, the first period, 40 years, ends when Aram is thrown off the backs of the children of Jacob.
 The first year of this period is the first year of peace after the war of independence, which we saw in the article Timeline: Moses And The Wilderness ended in 9547 AA.
 So, the first year of the 40 is 9548 AA.
 The last year of this peace period is 9548 AA + 40 - 1 = 9587 AA.
 This is also the year that the oppression ends because of a war, so that 8 year period began 7 years before, or 9587 AA - 8 + 1 = 9580 AA.